powersj/powersj.io/content/post/cs6505-computability-complexity-algorithms.md

 ## Introduction

-As with all my course pages, this page serves to recorded the work and learnings I have made over the past semester and to highlight any interesting material I produced.
+As with all my course pages, this page serves to recorded the work and learning's I have made over the past semester and to highlight any interesting material I produced.

 This is not a review of the course, it does not provide suggestions to improve the course, and does not layout who should or should not take the course.